sid5432/pyOTDR/README.md

     pip install -r requirement.txt

+I recently reorganized the whole package to submit to PyPI (Python Package Index).
+You should now be able to install the whole thing with

+	pip install pyOTDR

+This should create an executable called **pyOTDR** that is ready to use.

 ### Docker

+There is a docker image that you can download with the command

+	docker pull sidneyli/pyotdr:latest

-A docker file (*Dockerfile*) is provided to help you test this program.
+If you would like to build the docker image yourself, a docker file (*Dockerfile*) is provided to help you test this program.
 In the top level directory, type the command

 	make docker-build